OpenInterpreter/open-interpreter/README.md

 <br>

-> Having access to a very eager junior programmer working at the speed of your fingertips can make completely new workflows effortless and efficient, as well as open the benefits of programming to new audiences. - [OpenAI](https://openai.com/blog/chatgpt-plugins#code-interpreter)
+> Having access to a very eager junior programmer working at the speed of your fingertips can make completely new workflows effortless and efficient, as well as open the benefits of programming to new audiences. - [OpenAI code interpreter release](https://openai.com/blog/chatgpt-plugins#code-interpreter)

 <br>

-**Open Interpreter** provides a minimal, [rich](https://github.com/Textualize/rich) chat interface to GPT-4 in your terminal.
-The model can run Python code locally and reflect on its output.
+**Open Interpreter** lets GPT-4 execute Python code locally.
+After installing, running `$ interpreter` starts a ChatGPT-like session in your terminal.

 This extends GPT-4 with Python's general-purpose capabilities: